Stuck with You

 "Stuck with You" is a song by American rock band Huey Lewis and the News, written by guitarist Chris Hayes and lead singer Huey Lewis.
-Released in 1986, it was the first single from the band's fourth album, Fore!.
+Released in 1986, it was the first single from the band's fourth album, Fore!
 The song spent three weeks at number one on the US Billboard Hot 100, becoming the band's second number-one hit on the chart.
-Internationally, the song became the band's second top-20 hit in the United Kingdom, reaching number 12 on the UK Singles Chart, and peaked within the top 10 in Australia, Canada, Iceland, South Africa, and New Zealand.
+Internationally, the song reached number 12 on the UK Singles Chart, topped the charts of Canada and Zimbabwe, and peaked within the top 10 in Australia, Iceland, New Zealand, and South Africa.